The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Perturbation Experiments: Methodological Details

 \paragraph{(a) Synonym Variant.} This perturbation replaces one content word (noun, adjective, or verb) from the original title with a close synonym while keeping all other words intact.
 Llama-3.2-11B was given the following instruction:

 \paragraph{(b) Literal Description.} This perturbation was implemented using a \textbf{multimodal VQA setup}.
 The multimodal model \textbf{Llama-3.2-Vision-11B} received an image and produced a textual description.
-For static concepts, we provided the canonical Wikidata reference image; for dynamic concepts, we identified near-duplicate clusters using \textsc{SSCD} (similarity $\geq 0.90$) and selected a representative from the largest cluster.
+For still-image references, we provided the canonical Wikidata reference image; for moving-image references, we identified near-duplicate clusters using \textsc{SSCD} (similarity $\geq 0.90$) and selected a representative from the largest cluster.
 The model was instructed as follows: